gino/toast/README.md

 </ToastProvider>
 ```

-2. In order to create a toast, simply use the `toast` function exported from the `useToast` hook.
+2. To create a toast, simply use the `toast` function exported from the `useToast` hook.

 ```tsx
 <button